-On July 16, 2004, the Company entered into an employment agreement with Scott M. Quist, its Chairman of the Board, President and Chief Executive Officer.
-The agreement was effective as of December 4, 2003 with a five-year term ending December 4, 2008.
-Effective December 4, 2008, the Company renewed the agreement for an additional five-year term.
-Effective December 7, 2012, the Company renewed the employment agreement for an additional six year term ending December 7, 2018.
-The employment agreement and renewals are subject to Mr. Quist performing his duties with usual and customary care, diligence and prudence commensurate with his position, and not performing or failing to perform any act which would justify a termination for cause.
+On December 4, 2012, the Company entered into an employment agreement with Scott M. Quist, its Chairman of the Board, President and Chief Executive Officer.
+The agreement was for a six year term beginning December 4, 2012 and ending December 4, 2018.
+The Board of Directors may, in is sole discretion, extend the term of the agreement for an additional four year term provided that Mr. Quist has continued to perform his duties with usual and customary care, diligence and prudence commensurate with his position with the Company.
 In addition, Mr. Quist agrees to perform such additional duties as may be assigned to him from time to time by the Company's Board of Directors.
 Under the terms of the agreement, Mr. Quist is to devote his full time to the Company serving as Chairman of the Board, President and Chief Executive Officer at not less than his current salary and benefits.
 The Company also agrees to maintain a group term life insurance policy of not less than \$1,000,000 and a whole life insurance policy in the amount of \$500,000 on Mr. Quist's life.
-In the event of disability, Mr. Quist's salary would be continued for up to five years at 75% of its current level of compensation.
+In the event of disability, Mr. Quist's salary would be continued for up to five years at 75% of his then current level of compensation.

 In the event of a sale or merger of the Company and Mr. Quist is not retained in his current position, the Company would be obligated to continue paying Mr. Quist's current compensation and benefits for seven years following the merger or sale.
 The agreement further provides that Mr. Quist is entitled to receive annual retirement benefits beginning (i) one month from the date of his retirement (to commence no sooner than age 65), (ii) five years following complete disability, or (iii) upon termination of his employment without cause.
-These retirement benefits are to be paid for a period of ten years in annual installments in the amount equal to 75% of his then current rate of compensation.
-In the event that Mr. Quist dies prior to receiving all retirement benefits thereunder, however, the remaining benefits are to be paid to his heirs.
-The Company expensed \$511,443, \$999,961, and \$833,183 in fiscal 2016, 2015 and 2014, respectively, to cover the present value of anticipated retirement benefits under the agreement.
-The liability accrued was \$3,776,368 and \$3,264,925 as of December 31, 2016 and 2015, respectively.
+These retirement benefits are to be paid for a period of twenty years in annual installments in the amount equal to 75% of his then current level of compensation.
+In the event that Mr. Quist dies prior to receiving all retirement benefits thereunder, the remaining benefits are to be paid to his heirs.
+The Company expensed \$755,302 and \$511,443 during the years ended December 31, 2017 and 2016, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
+The liability accrued was \$4,531,670 and \$3,776,368 as of December 31, 2017 and 2016, respectively.